cldeluna/pyats_intro/README.md

 - Arguably an easier way to parse data from legacy network devices particularly if you are just starting out
 - Easy way to compare "state" and configurations
-- A testing framework that you can use to validate your network
+- A testing framework that you can use to validate your network devices and topology
   - Envision a workflow using Nornir to deploy configurations to your devices and pyATS to ensure that your network is in an operational state!

-This repository will focus on the parsing aspect.
+This repository will focus on the parsing aspect and hopefully get you interested enough to look beyond the parsing.

 #### Parsing